 Vanguard removed about $1.2 billion from Ft.
-Lauderdale, Florida-based Hansberger and reallocated the money to two existing advisers, Lazard Ltd. (LAZ) and Edinburgh Partners Ltd., the Valley Forge, Pennsylvania-based firm said today in a statement.
+Lauderdale, Florida-based Hansberger and reallocated the money to two existing advisers, Lazard Ltd. (LAZ:US) and Edinburgh Partners Ltd., the Valley Forge, Pennsylvania-based firm said today in a statement.
 Hansberger is an affiliate of French bank Natixis (KN) SA.

 “After careful evaluation, we determined that the new investment-advisory arrangement will better serve shareholders over the long term,” Vanguard’s Chief Executive Officer William McNabb said in the statement.